jensim/bitbucket_server_cli/README.md

 ./.githooks/pre-commit
 ````

-## Caveats
+## Disclaimer
-- only tested on Mac OS X
+- Only tested on Mac OS X
+- Use at own risk
+- You are responsible for any and all actions you perform with this tool
+  - Leagal
+  - Company policy
+  - Any other